 As the graphics processor evolves to include a complete instruction set and larger data types, it appears more and more like a general-purpose processor.
 However, the challenge is to introduce programmability without compromising performance, for otherwise the GPU would become more like the CPU and lose its costperformance advantages.
 In order to guide the mapping of new applications to graphics architectures, we propose that we view nextgeneration graphics hardware as a streaming processor.
 Stream processing is not a new idea.
 Media processors transform streams of digital information as in MPEG video decode.
-The IMAGINE processor is an example of a general-purpose streaming processor [Khailany et al. 2000].
+The IMAGINE processor is an example of a general-purpose streaming processor [11].

 Streaming computing differs from traditional computing in that the system reads the data required for a computation as a sequential stream of elements.
 Each element of a stream is a record of data requiring a similar computation.
-The system executes a program or kernel on each element of the input stream placing the result on an output stream.
-In this sense, a programmable graphics processor executes a vertex program on a stream of vertices, and a fragment program on a stream of fragments.
+The system executes a program or kernel on each element of input stream placing the result on an output stream.
+In this sense, a programmable graphics processor executes a vertex program on a stream of vertices, and a fragment program on the stream of fragments.
 Since, for the most part we are ignoring vertex programs and rasterization, we are treating the graphics chip as basically a streaming fragment processor.

 The streaming model of computation leads to efficient implementations for three reasons.
 First, since each stream element's computation is independent from any other, designers can add additional pipelines that process elements of the stream in parallel.
 Second, kernels achieve high arithmetic intensity.
 That is, they perform a lot of computation per small fixed-size record.
 As a result the computation to memory bandwidth ratio is high.
-Third, streaming hardware can hide the memory latency of texture fetches by using prefetching [Torborg and Kajiya 1996; Anderson et al. 1997; Igehy et al. 1998].
+Third, streaming hardware can hide the memory latency of texture fetches by using prefetching [25, 3, 9].
 When the hardware fetches a texture for a fragment, the fragment registers are placed in a FIFO and the fragment processor starts processing another fragment.
 Only after the texture is fetched does the processor return to that fragment.
-This method of hiding latency is similar to multithreading [Alverson et al. 1990] and works because of the abundant parallelism in streams.
+This method of hiding latency is similar to multithreading and works because of the abundant parallelism in streams.
 In summary, the streaming model allows graphics hardware to exploit parallelism, to utilize bandwidth efficiently, and to hide memory latency.
-As a result, graphics hardware makes efficient use of VLSI resources.
+As a result, graphics hardware maps well to silicon and has high performance.